-Meyer has studied composition, theory and music technology at New York University and the University of Wisconsin Milwaukee, and briefly at the University of Memphis.
-His principal teachers were Gil Goldstein, Julia Wolfe, Yehuda Yannay and Kamran Ince.
-His recent compositions include works for solo piano, organ, string quartet and Pierot ensembles with and without percussion.
-Currently, he is working on completing a four movement work for two pianos and is looking forward to premiering the work in 2018.
+Eric Joseph Meyer is a composer and pianist based in New York City.
+A student of classical music and jazz, Eric composes contemporary music infused with hip hop grooves and jazz idioms.
+Soulful and introspective, Meyer’s music is animated by a vibrant rhythmic approach, rich harmonies and expressive melodies.
+Meyer studied composition, theory and music technology at New York University and the University of Wisconsin Milwaukee, and briefly at the University of Memphis.
+His principal teachers were Karen Beaumont, Gil Goldstein, Julia Wolfe, Yehuda Yannay and Kamran Ince.
+His recent compositions include works for piano duo, organ, string quartet and Pierrot ensembles.

 In addition to his compositions, Meyer has released several albums in collaboration with poet and emcee Melissa Czarnik, most recently the EP Rainbow Skies in 2017.
 Their 2012 album Non Merci was created at the CAMAC Artist Residency in Marnay-sur-Seine France during April and May of 2012 and earned them recognition from Deli Magazine as one of New York City’s Best Emerging Artists.

 “It’s as surprising a pairing as it is effective…Hard-hitting and smooth at once.” – Mike Levine, Deli Magazine NYC

 “A classic slice of socially-conscious hip hop that bodes well for the LP [Non Merci].” – Amy Bell, The Girls Are